 Opportunity to Order Validation in CRM – When Is a Deal Really Closed-Won?

-As a result, many organizations consolidate their QTC around CRMs.
-Typically, the first consolidation steps are implementation of CPQ (Configure, Price, Quote) and order management.
+As a result, many organizations consolidate their QTC processes around CRMs.
+Typically, the first steps in this consolidation are implementing improved quoting through a CPQ (Configure, Price, Quote) package, followed by order management, service management and support, and billing integration.

-Lead → Qualify → Create opportunity → Generate & present quote(s) → Opportunity Closed-Won → Create an order → Start order processing...
+Lead → Qualify → Create opportunity → Generate & Present Quote(s) → Opportunity Closed-Won → Create an Order → Start Order Processing...

 Opportunity-level validation is applicable when all checks can be performed before an opportunity is closed-won, and the resulting order can be assumed to be correct.
 Opportunity-level validation can be implemented as follows:

-- Ensure that all data points required to close an opportunity are there, add validation preventing transitioning to Closed-Won if they are not provided
+- Ensure that all data points required to close an opportunity are there, add validation preventing transitioning to Closed-Won if they are not provided.

-- If attachments are required (such as order forms) add attachment checking as well
+- If attachments are required (such as order forms) add attachment checking as well.

 - Build an approval stage before transitioning to Closed-Won.
 Rather than have a rep closing his/her own opportunity, direct it to an order validation team and have them transition it to Closed-Won when everything is OK.
 For example, when modifying a standard Salesforce opportunity add a new stage with 99% probability: